pensando/pensando-elk/docs/install.rst

 .. seealso:: If you wish to change any of the settings before installing, visit the :ref:`advanced-settings`

-To execute, cd into the base directory of pensando-elk and run the install script:
+To execute, cd into the base directory of pensando-elk and run the install script as you (do not use sudo):

 .. code-block:: bash